Are you planning to sell your cosmetics in the UK ?

 A Label Review is a complete compliance of packaging and labels and the experts will check everything on the packaging and labels: claims, PAO (Period After Opening), warnings, INCI list, … .

-In summary, making a Label Review in UK (complete review and revision of labels and claims that take into account all UK Cosmetics Regulations) and a consultancy on specific claims or topics that the brand wants to promote as marketing text (by a recognized and renown company like Biorius) is the best idea for your business.
+In summary, making a Label Review in Europe (complete review and revision of labels and claims that take into account all European regulations) and a consultancy on specific claims or topics that the brand wants to promote as marketing text (by a recognized and renown company like Biorius) is the best idea for your business.

 Step 5: Legal Representation